stephengold/Minie/README.md

 By default, debug visualization renders the shape of every `PhysicsCollisionObject`, but not its bounding box nor its swept sphere.
-To override these defaults, set filters to identify for which objects each feature should be rendered:
+To override these defaults, set filters to identify for which collision objects each feature should be rendered:

         BulletDebugAppState.DebugAppStateFilter all = new FilterAll(true);